Narendra Modi and Sharad Pawar to unite on Valentine's Day

-PM Narendra Modi and NCP chief Sharad Pawar will come together for a function to be held in Baramati on February 14, an event that can be seen as a mark of growing goodwill between their parties
+PM Narendra Modi, NCP chief Sharad Pawar will come together for a function in Baramati on February 14, an event that can be seen as a mark of growing goodwill between their parties

 This Valentine’s Day, Baramati the NCP bastion in Pune district will see Prime Minister Narendra Modi and NCP chief Sharad Pawar sharing a dais, just over three months after Modi’s last appearance there during the Assembly poll campaign, when he had told the local residents to make the region ‘Pawar-free’.